Autonomous-Finance/ao-process-testing/README.md

 - unit tests (including fuzzing)
 - integration tests

+> ⚠️ The project is under development and may have bugs or design shortcomings.
+Feel free to contribute by opening issues or PR-ing.
+We welcome any effort aimed at making this a better tool for the community.

 ## Unit Tests

 If a unit (module) internally uses functions or variables which are also exposed, this setup allows for ad-hoc changes to these functions and values as needed for different tests.
 See `rewards_test.lua` for an example on how to leverage this in order to perform **fuzzing**.